Jewish Americans sue Airbnb over West Bank listing ban

 Airbnb’s delisting was announced on Nov.
 19 and applies only in the West Bank, where Palestinians have limited self-rule under Israeli military occupation.

-While concluding that “companies should not profit on lands where people have been displaced,” Airbnb said it had “deep respect” for the “many strong views” about what to do with disputed lands.
+While concluding that “companies should not profit on lands where people have been displaced,” Airbnb said it knew the issue was controversial, and that it had “deep respect” for the “many strong views” about what to do with the disputed lands.

 Palestinians in the West Bank have welcomed Airbnb’s decision.